-Under the Immovable Property (Tenure, Registration & Valuation) Law, "immovable property" means:
+Under the Immovable Property (Tenure, Registration & Valuation) Law, immovable property means:

-- Land. - Buildings and other erections, structures or fixtures affixed to any land, or to any building or other erection or structure. - Trees, vines and any other thing planted or growing on any land, and any of their produce. - Springs, wells, water and water rights whether held with, or independently of, any land. - Privileges, liberties, easements and any other rights and advantages relating, or reputed to relate to, any land or to any building or other erection or structure. - An undivided share in any of the above.
+- Land. - Buildings, structures or fixtures affixed to any land, or to any building or other structure. - Trees, vines and any other thing planted or growing on any land, and any of their produce. - Springs, wells, water and water rights whether held with, or independently of, any land. - Privileges, liberties, easements and any other rights and advantages relating, or reputed to relate to, any land or to any building or other structure. - An undivided share in any of the above.